How you can offer your home to Ukrainian refugees

 Sign up to our free Indy100 weekly newsletter

-The extended family route allows Ukrainians to enter the UK for up to three years – if they have extended family.
+A second option is the extended family route allows Ukrainians to enter the UK for up to three years – if they have extended family in the country.
 This scheme will allow around 200,000 people into the UK.

 Ukrainians who want to enter under this scheme must have family who is one of the following: